FreeRTOS/FreeRTOS-Kernel/MISRA.md

    because data storage buffers are implemented as uint8_t arrays for the ease of sizing, alignment and access.

+#### Rule 14.3

+MISRA C-2012 Rule 14.3: Controlling expressions shall not be invariant.

+_Ref 14.3.1_
+ - The `configMAX_TASK_NAME_LEN` and `taskRESERVED_TASK_NAME_LENGTH` values
+   constant at compile time however can vary depending on build configuration.
+   This condition takes into account the build configuration of the system.

+#### Rule 18.1

+MISRA C-2012 Rule 18.1: A pointer resulting from arithmetic on a pointer operand shall address an element of the same array as that pointer operand.

+_Ref 18.1_
+ - The array access is limited to in-bounds values as the null termination of the IDLE task name results in breaking from the loop.
+Alternatively, if the size is smaller than the IDLE task name length, the loop will exit normally.

 #### Rule 21.6

 MISRA C-2012 Rule 21.6: The Standard Library input/output functions shall not